 - i.
-Credit risk refers to the risk of financial loss to the Group arising from default by the clients or counterparties of financial instruments on the contract obligations.
+Credit risk refers to the risk of financial loss to the Group arising from default by the clients.
 The main factor is that counterparties could not repay in full the accounts receivable based on the agreed terms. - ii.
 The Group manages their credit risk taking into consideration the entire group's concern.
 According to the Group's credit policy, each local entity in the Group is responsible for managing and analyzing the credit risk for each of their new clients before standard payment and delivery terms and conditions are offered.
 Internal risk control assesses the credit quality of the customers, taking into account their financial position, past experience and other factors.
 Individual risk limits are set based on internal or external ratings in accordance with limits set by the Group treasury.
 The utilization of credit limits is regularly monitored. - iii.
-The Group adopts following assumptions under IFRS 9 to assess whether there has been a significant increase in credit risk on that instrument since initial recognition: - If the contract payments were past due over 60 days based on the terms, there has been a significant increase in credit risk on that instrument since initial recognition. - iv.
-The Group adopts the assumptions under IFRS 9, the default occurs when the contract payments are past due over 90 days.
+If the contract payments were past due over 60 days based on the terms, there has been a significant increase in credit risk on that instrument since initial recognition. - iv.
+If the contract payments were past due based on the terms, there has been a significant increase in credit risk on that instrument since initial recognition. - v.
+The following indicators are used to determine whether the credit impairment has occurred: - (i) It becomes probable that the issuer will enter bankruptcy or other financial reorganization due to their financial difficulties;